Trans-Inclusive Housing

 Trans-Inclusive Housing communities are located in Merrill College residence halls (first-year students) and the Redwood Grove apartments (continuing and new transfer students).
+College affiliation has no bearing on being assigned to live in these theme communities.
 Students may room together regardless of gender.
 Please note that this room assignment is likely to be in a mixed-gender floor/apartment and all students share common areas (e.g. bathrooms).

 How to Apply